What is Customer Sentiment? And Why Does it Matter?

 How to Improve Customer Sentiment

 The great thing about customer sentiment is that it’s malleable.
-If your overall customer sentiment is low, you can raise it over time.
+If your overall customer sentiment score is low, you can raise it over time.
 Here are several ways to make this happen.

 1. Start With a Baseline

 It’s difficult to improve something if you don’t have a clear read on where matters stand at the current moment.
 Which is to say you need a baseline measurement.
-In terms of customer sentiment, this means taking the time to collect and analyze the data.
+In terms of tracking customer sentiment, this means taking the time to collect and analyze the data.
 Our AI Support Intelligence platform is perfect for this.

 2. Empower Your Employees

-One of the best things you can do for your overall customer experience (and employee experience) is to empower your customer service representatives to make decisions that could have a positive impact on customer sentiment.
+One of the best things you can do for your overall customer experience (and employee experience) is to empower your customer service representatives to make decisions that could have a positive impact on customer loyalty and sentiment.

 For example, try cutting back on the number of approvals customer service reps are required to obtain in order to make customers happy.
 If it’s a small issue that’s only going to cost the company a few dollars (but which would increase the chances of retaining that customer), this should be a no-brainer.